kahkashank/kahkashank.github.io/index.md

 - **Gathering requirements**: Conducted interviews with product owners and other stakeholders to understand scope and intended audience for the documentation.
 - **Analysis**: Analyzed functional and technical specifications and worked with globally located development teams, as well as other technical writers, to obtain an in-depth understanding of the product and documentation requirements.
-- **Authoring**: Wrote easy to understand technical documents for software and hardware virtualization products that meet the prescribed standards and style guidelines.
+- **Authoring**: Wrote easy to understand technical documents, such as user manuals, operations manuals, procedural guides, training manuals, administration guides, quick reference guides, and installation guides, for software and hardware virtualization products that meet the expected standards and style guidelines.
+Also, created videos, organized Twitter campaigns, and wrote marketing collaterals, such as white papers, case studies, proposals, technical articles, newsletters, and analytical reports.
 - **Reviewing**: Facilitated reviews to ensure technical accuracy and high quality of the documentation.
 - **Mentoring**: Mentored and support new team members by creating learning plans, to help them understand the tools and processes in the team.
-- **Continuous Improvement**: Contribute to a Lean - Kaizen project that helped to improve the on-time delivery of project deliverables.
+- **Continuous Improvement**: Contributed to a Lean - Kaizen project that helped to improve the on-time delivery of project deliverables.
-- **Hiring**: Conducted phone screenings and facilitate tests for prospective technical writing candidates to help with the hiring process.
+- **Hiring**: Conducted phone screenings and facilitated tests for prospective technical writing candidates to help with the hiring process.
 - **Testing**: Contributed to the regression testing requirements for multiple releases of the IBM Power Systems Hardware Management Console (HMC), to ensure timely completion of testing activities.